kyma-project/examples/prometheus/README.md

     ```bash
     export KYMA_EXAMPLE_NS="{namespace}"
     ```
-    >Note: Please assure that this namespace has no Istio sidecar injection enabled.
-The helm chart will deploy jobs which will not succeed having sidecar injection enabled by default.
+    >Note: This Namespace must have **no** Istio sidecar injection enabled.
+The Helm chart deploys jobs that will not succeed when sidecar injection is enabled by default.

 2. Export the Helm release name that you want to use.
 It can be any name, but be aware that all resources in the cluster will be prefixed with that name.
 Replace the `{release-name}` placeholder in the following command and run it:
     ```bash